SamagraX-Stencil/stencil-docs/docs/pages/comingSoonPage.md

 ## Description

-The `ComingSoonPage` molecule consists of the following elements:
+The `ComingSoonPage` consists of the following elements:

 - Back button to go on previous page.

 ## Functionality

-- This molecule will be displayed until the upcoming functionality is ready for launch.
+- This Page will be displayed until the upcoming functionality is ready for launch.
 - Users can go to previous page by using Back button.

 ## Dependencies